 Learn how to grow corn like a boss this year so you can enjoy summer BBQs, fresh corn on the cob, winter nights stringing popcorn garland for the Christmas tree and so much more!

-How to Grow Corn in Your Backyard Garden or Homestead
+How to Grow Corn in a Raised Bed Garden or Your Backyard Homestead

 Growing corn in my backyard garden has long been one of my favorite plants because there are so many lovely varieties.
 Like eggs, corn comes in all colors – rainbow corn, rich green, vibrant orange, lovely blue.